I'm interested in health and nutrition. I was diagnosed with plantar fasciitis and had to learn how to resolve my pain.

 Lots of things can cause plantar fasciitis, but they all boil down to some combination of overuse and inelasticity.
 If your plantar fascia can't stretch enough to comfortably absorb whatever pressure you're putting on it, you're at risk of tearing.
-And once you starting tearing the fascia, it gets inflamed, and pain ensues.
+And once you start tearing the fascia, it gets inflamed, and pain ensues.

 The Usual Treatments

 Since the onset of plantar fasciitis is usually accompanied by inflammation, standard treatments address that.
 If you turn up at your doctor's office complaining of heel pain, you'll likely be told to take some ibuprofen, ice the area, and stay off your feet.
 For some people, that's enough.
 The inflammation settles down, the plantar fascia heals, and they're good to go.

 If that doesn't solve the problem, your doctor or physical therapist will probably set to work on combating the overstretching of the ligament.
 For starters, you might be given a night splint, which holds your foot in a flexed position during the night.
 This keeps your plantar fascia from tightening up while you sleep, which in turn prevents you from re-tearing it when you hop out of bed and put weight on it in the morning.